SkeletonSkelettron/ngx-validator/README.md

 ## To Do

-Support for angular reactive forms (Do we really need it?)
+Support for angular reactive forms (Do we really need it?).
+Contribution will be appreciated.
-Add `ngx-form-for` component to generate form template based on class instance and decorator data. (soon)